alexauer/saturn-tower-server/README.md

 Add additional notes about how to deploy this on a live system

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us. x
 ## Authors

 * **Alexander Auer** - *Initial work* - [GitHub](https://github.com/alexauer)